mithildamani256/mithildamani256.github.io/_projects/7_project.md

 </div>

 <div class="caption">
-This curve demonstrates how the F1 score, a balanced measure of precision and recall, varies with different confidence thresholds for the model's predictions on three classes: 'No Mask,' 'Mask On,' and 'Mask Incorrectly Worn.
+This curve demonstrates how the F1 score, a balanced measure of precision and recall, varies with different confidence thresholds for the model's predictions on three classes: 'No Mask,' 'Mask On,' and 'Mask Incorrectly Worn'.
 </div>